My wife and I visited Central City, Colorado on September 23. We stayed in Black Hawk for this trip.

 Our first impression of Central City, Colorado

 The first impression of Central City is that it is much smaller than I was expecting.
 I thought it would be more like Deadwood.
-It is maybe half the size with only one property that felt like a resort.
-The rest were in old buildings with small hotels or storefronts converted into gaming establishments.
+It is maybe half the size of Deadwood, with only one property that felt like a resort.
+The rest of the casino venue were in old buildings with small hotels or storefronts that have been converted into gaming establishments.

 It definitely has a Wild West feel.
 We walked through every casino in town in about one hour.
 It was a fun experience in a casino town we had never visited.